manu/mongodb-kustomize/readme.md

 # MongoDB Community edition installation using operator

-To create a mongodb cluster follow the below steps
+To create a mongodb cluster clone this repository and follow the below steps

 ## Create namepace
 Modify the namespace.yaml file with your namepace name and run the below command